 Icons for different types of food business

-These are icons for specific types of food business.
+These are icons for specific type of food business.
 Where you see an icon the rules only apply to that type of food business.

-Where there are no icons, the rules apply to all National Programme 1 businesses.
+Where there are no icons, the rules apply to all NP 2 businesses.